bramley/phplist-plugin-statistics/README.md

 Requires php version 5.3 or later.

-Requires the Common Plugin version 2015-03-23 or later to be installed.
+Requires the Common Plugin version 3 to be installed.
 You should install or upgrade to the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###
 You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.